FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 Then, configure your application.
 There are only two configuration settings that you need to change for this tutorial.
 In your application's **OAuth** tab:

 - Set `Authorized redirect URLs` to `http://localhost:9000/oauth-callback`.
 This is the Express server URL that will handle processing the FusionAuth callback after a user signs in.
 - Set `Logout URL` to `http://localhost:8081`.
 This is the URL where the FusionAuth server will redirect us after logout.
 It is also where the Vue app lives.
-After logout a user ends up on the main landing page of the application.
+After logout, a user ends up on the main landing page of the application.

 Click **Save**.